SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 > This is like traveling through time to past versions of yourself and the record of the sensations you were feeling at multiple distinct moments in the past 🔮

 15. Advanced, optional: rewriting history with `git rebase`

+## 🌿What is GitHub?
+Git is an open source software that GitHub capitalizes on.
+Git allows for collaboration.
+GitHub will allow you to save, and edit and update your code.
+For this guide we will be pushing our Folder Strucuture Narrative up to a new GitHub repository

+Make sure to run `git checkout master` to go back to your latest code (all three sensations).

+1. Login to GitHub or create account.
+2. Go to repositories page and click new,
+3. Name it `computational-methods-code-societies`
+4. Click the Create Repository button
+5. Type `git remote rm origin` (this ensures that you will be able to add your own github repository as the origin)
+6. Follow the instructions at your GitHub repository for “push to an existing repository”
+7. Copy each of the following commands one at a time, paste it into the terminal and press enter
+8. git remote add origin <YOUR URL HERE>
+9. Before running the following command you should ensure that all of your files and folders are ready to be added to your repository.
+You can do this by running `git add .` Keep in mind that git only cares about files, so it will not upload folders if they don’t have files inside of them.
+10. Now you can run `git commit -am “name of message”` (the message describes what you are adding)
+11. Now type `git push -u origin master` (the name origin is just a naming convention and is referring to the url for your repository)
+12. Prompt for username and password: Passwords are invisible in terminal
+13. Optional: setting up ssh keys, if you don’t want to constantly enter your username and password

+Common workflow:
+git pull
+make your changes
+save file changes
+run git status to see a list of what files changes have been made git commit -am “my changes message” git push